Antoniolifer/dosvid/README.md

 ## Author
-My name is Anton Serdiuk and I am a Javascript/React.js web developer from Perth, WA.
+### Author
+Hi, my name is Anton Serdiuk, I am a front-end developer focused on building thoughtful, interactive applications with Javascript, React and TypeScript.
+I'm passionate about balancing clean code, UX clarity, and ambitious ideas.